What is the phrase you hear most during the holiday season?

 3. Items that support optimal development

 As parents, we all want what's best for our kids.
 We want them to grow up to be happy, healthy, and to learn and grow well.
-For toddlers, the best thing you can do for this is to offer them lots of time for free, self-initiated play (blog on this coming soon!).
+For toddlers, the best thing you can do for this is to offer them lots of time for free, self-initiated play.
 This means play that they are driving and you are just “letting” happen.
 Outside of that, there are a few other things that can help kids develop emotionally, physically, and cognitively.

 4. Items that are consumable or experience-based

 For the kids who truly have everything, consumable gifts (or gifts that get used up and are then gone) and experience gifts are a wonderful option.
 Here are some ideas

 Memberships (zoos, science centers, children’s museums, indoor play/activity centers, nature preserves)

 Art supplies (stickers, glue, glitter, paper, paint, etc)